 Bananas are quite fragrant and a good attractant, but other overripe fresh fruit will work as well.

 Note that if vinegar doesn’t seem to be the right attractant, you can try fruit juice or soy sauce, too, to attract and get rid of fruit flies.
-I’ve had better luck with both of those than I have with vinegar.
+I’ve had better luck with both of those than I have with vinegar, sometimes.

 Sticky DIY fruit fly trap